 So this dish.
 It’s SUMMA for your face, my friends.

 Have you had panzanella before?
 I thought everyone and their mother had tried, or at least heard of, panzanella up until the other day.
-When I told my home-slice, Demeter what I had made for you guys she had to google panzanella.
+When I told my dear friend what I had made for you guys she had to google “panzanella”.
 I know!
 My mind was blown too.

 The base of this salad is still carb-tastically, crispy, crunchy, grilled bread which gets torn (or cut if your fancy) into cubes, but I also added all the summer YUM.